Showing posts with label brain. Show all posts

 Shown are my inferred variations in brain oxygenation during two rakat, or units of prayer.
 Bowing is coded the same as sitting, namely 1.
 Prostration is coded as 2 and standing is coded as 0.
 Some forms of Islam prescribe up to 19 rakat per day.
 Special procedures (Sujud Sahwi) exist for fixing prayers performed erroneously due to "forgetfulness" but this "forgetfulness" I find suggestive of temporary brain dysfunction due to lack of oxygen from getting up too quickly, possibly at about minute 2, above.

-06-02-2019: Unprompted revision for clarity and sensitivity: The above observation is to help establish that Islamic prayer manipulates a variable that matters, always an important issue at the outset of a research project.
+The above observation is to help establish that Islamic prayer manipulates a variable that matters, always an important issue at the outset of a research project.
 You don't want to waste taxpayer money blindly researching variable after variable and concluding at great expense merely that none of them was relevant.

 Thursday, January 31, 2019

-The basic idea here is that if a region of cerebral cortex is overgrown relative to a major synaptic partner, not only will it be starved of synaptic input from the partner, but it will also produce excess axons going to that partner that will have difficulty finding enough dendritic territories on which to synapse.
+If a region of cerebral cortex is overgrown relative to a major synaptic partner, not only will it be starved of synaptic input from the partner, but it will also produce excess axons going to that partner that will have difficulty finding enough dendritic territories on which to synapse.
 Both difficulties can be solved at one stroke, however, if the overgrown area synapses on itself.
 The logic is similar to the application of valence rules in chemistry.

 The situation is very similar if a cortical area is normal in size but one of its main synaptic partners is reduced in size by disease.
-In epileptogenesis, the post-damage remodelling of the local neural networks is known to be associated with new-synapse formation and the sprouting of axon collaterals.
+In epileptogenesis, the post-damage remodeling of the local neural networks is known to be associated with new-synapse formation and the sprouting of axon collaterals.
 The hyperexcitable brain tissue responsible for triggering seizures is known to lie just outside the dead core zone of the damaged region, and can therefore be called “overgrown” relative to the dead zone, which has zero functioning neurons.

-All this is compatible with the formation, during the epileptogenesis latent period, of a pair of counter circulating, polysynaptic “ring roads” around the perimeter of the damaged area.
+All this is compatible with the formation during the epileptogenesis latent period of a pair of counter circulating, polysynaptic “ring roads” around the perimeter of the damaged area.
 This process would be determined by simple rules of valency satisfaction.
 Both ring roads would be capable of carrying autonomous activity that progresses to a seizure.
 This might only happen if inhibitory tone is also compromised.
 Hallucinations and seizures seem to be different grades of the same phenomenon.
 Indeed, auditory hallucinations commonly occur in association with temporal-lobe seizures.
 The temporal lobe is the location of the auditory cortex (Brodmann areas 41 and 42).

 Sunday, December 30, 2018

-#47.
+#46.
 Body-mod Bob's [evolution, evolutionary psychology]

-EV EP
+EP EV

 As a first example, consider the oil and brush technology previously assumed for differentiating women from men by hair smoothness.
 A further step in this direction is to posit that hair color may have been used to code gender.
 The first step would have been selection for a blond(e) hair colour in both women and men.
 Since this is a very light colour, it will show the effect of dyeing maximally.
 Concurrently with this, the aesthetic preferences of men and women would have been differentiated by selection, resulting in blonde women who experience a mild euphoria from being blonde and blond men who experience a mild dysphoria from the same cause.
 The men would predictably get busy inventing hair-dyeing technologies to rectify this.
 The necessary dyes are readily obtained from plant sources such as woad and walnut shells.
 The result would be an effective blonde-female/nonblond-male gender code.

 This style of evolution could be very fast if the brain pathways of aesthetic preferences require few mutations for their modification compared with the number required for the equivalent direct modification of the body.
-Let us assume this and see where it leads.

 If technologically assisted evolution has general advantages, then we can expect its importance to grow with increases in the reach of technology.

 Today, we seem to be at a threshold, with male-to-female and female-to-male gender transitions becoming well known.
 Demand for this service is probably being driven by disordered neural development during fetal life due to contamination of the fetus by environmental pollutants that have estrogenic properties (e.g., bisphenol A, PCBs, phthalates, etc.).
-The result is the birth of individuals with disordered and mutually contradictory, gendered aesthetic preferences, which is tragic.
-However, it is an interesting natural experiment.
+The result would be the birth of individuals with disordered and mutually contradictory gendered aesthetic preferences.

 However, the very occasional success story is also to be expected, involving the creation of fortuitously hyperfunctional individuals, and thus the technologically assisted creation of a new pre-species of human.